 The most important thing to consider as the owner of rental property in California is that your tenants do have rights and that if you violate those rights—even unintentionally—you can face some pretty serious consequences.
 If, for example, the hot water heater goes out and you’re unable to fix it fast, tenants can legally withhold rent.
 Tenants can also sue if they claim no effort has been made to upkeep the unit, and that it has more-or-less become uninhabitable.
 Whether it’s true or not, it’s their perspective that tends to hold up in court.
 These or similar scenarios can end up costing you a lot of money, time, and patience to resolve.
 It can be especially frustrating when you’ve made every effort to do right by your tenants and it is they who are causing, or exacerbating, the problems in the first place.

 Hopefully, you’ll never have to deal with too many of these issues.
 But, as a landlord, you can expect that problems will arise at some point.
-Below is a list of some of the more common difficulties you could encounter with renters, and a few suggestions on the best ways to deal with them when the hassle gets to be too much.
+Below is a list of some of the more common difficulties you could encounter and a few suggestions on the best ways to deal with bad tenants when the hassle gets to be too much.
 Please keep in mind that this is not legal advice, and you should always consider seeking counsel if you run into serious tenant trouble.

 Late, Partial, and Dishonored Payments

 One of the biggest issues landlords face with tenants involves money.
 Whether a tenant is late on the rent, only pays part of the rent, or has insufficient funds to cover the rent, your bottom line is affected.
 You can charge the tenant late fees, but only the amount that is spelled out in your lease.
-For bounced checks, however, the state of California only allows you to charge up to $25 for the first check and $35 for each additional check—even if your lease says you can charge more.
+For bounced checks, the state of California only allows you to charge up to $25 for the first check and $35 for each additional check—even if your lease says you can charge more.
 You must also provide notice of all fees in writing to the tenant.
 If you fail to do so, they can claim they are unaware of any fees and decline to pay.